nshimiyeemmy/nshimiyeemmy/README.md

 ## Hey there! <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-Hi, I'm Nshimiye Emmy, a passionate Full Stack sofware developer and a freelance software engineer from Rwanda-Nyagatare.
+Hi, I'm Nshimiye Emmy, a passionate Full Stack sofware developer, a freelance software engineer, Embedded system developer, Network Engineer from Rwanda.
 My passion for software lies with dreaming up ideas and making them come true with elegant UX/UI interfaces.
 I take great care in the experience, architecture, and code quality of the things I build

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love collaborating and sharing knowledge with other developers around the.